mccoyJosh/ClassInfo/SDEV120/M08/Day1/1_files_intro.md

     - Apple uses .dmg and .app a lot of times for different types of executables
     - REALLY, most computers can execute a file as long as it is set in the systems as an executable with permissions

+## Encoding Schemes

+Some of these files, such as images and things, things which are BINARY, need to be read in a certain way.
+For instance, if you try opening an image with the text editor, it will try to interpret the image info as characters, and you will be left with nonsense on your screen.

+The same thing would occur if you opened a text file with an image reader.

+This is because they have different encoding schemes, that is, they are read by the computer in different fashions.

 ## More:

 - Python Files (.py)